-The British passion for collecting and interpreting population statistics was introduced to New Zealand from the 1840s by European settlers.
+The British passion for collecting and interpreting population statistics was brought to New Zealand from the 1840s by European settlers.
 In 19th-century Britain, there was great enthusiasm for identifying health and social trends, and quantifying death rates.

 In England, national registration of births and deaths began in 1837.
 For death records, the person’s age and gender were recorded, and soon the cause of death was included as well.
 Dr William Farr helped develop this official data system and was the first to use it to analyse death statistics extensively.
-His basic statistical methods were still in use in the early 2000s.
+His basic statistical methods were still in use in the early 21st century.

 The most powerful technique for analysing mortality was the life table, a tool dating from the 17th century.
 In life tables, records of birth and death rates were subjected to a formula to calculate life expectancy at particular times.
-By the late 19th century these tables were being computed in ways that resemble state-of-the-art practices in the 2000s.
+By the late 19th century these tables were being computed in ways that resemble state-of-the-art practices in the 21st century.

 In New Zealand, Pākehā births and deaths were officially recorded from 1848, and from 1875 fuller information about the person and their cause of death was collected for death certificates.
 By the 1870s virtually all Pākehā deaths were registered, so by that time the records could be usefully analysed.
 Only since the later 20th century, however, has the cause of death been described well enough to interpret fully.